Phoenix sports travel guide

-The downtown structures that support Chase Field and Footprint Center were built with a high volume of traffic in mind and are often surprisingly easy to enter and exit, and at Gila River Arena, parking is free if you park at the adjacent Westgate Entertainment District.
+The downtown structures that support Chase Field and Footprint Center were built with a high volume of traffic in mind and are often surprisingly easy to enter and exit.

 Things to see and do in Phoenix

 Even if your reason for coming to Phoenix is sports travel, the region has so much more to offer.
-Here are just some of the things to see during your Phoenix travels when not watching the sports teams:
+Here is a guide to just some of the things to see during your Phoenix travels when not watching the sports teams: